Maxwelton, Queensland: Education

 There are no schools in Maxwelton.
-The nearest government school is Richmond State School in neighbouring Richmond offers primary schooling and secondary schooling to Year 10 only.
-There are no nearby options for schooling to Year 12.
+The nearest government school is Richmond State School in neighbouring Richmond offers primary schooling and secondary schooling to Year 10.
+There are no nearby schoolls providing education to Year 12.
 Also, due to the distances involved, Richmond State School would not be accessible to students outside the north-east part of Maxwelton.
-Distance education and boarding schools are other options.
+Distance education and boarding schools are the alternatives.